isomerpages/mci-scai/index.md

       alignment: left
       size: md
       title: Singapore Conference on AI for the Global Good
-  - infobar:
-      title: Singapore Conference on AI
-      subtitle: 4 -6 December 2023
-      id: infobar
-      description: For the Global Good
   - infopic:
+      title: For the Global Good
+      id: infopic
+      description: Centered on the theme "For the Global Good," SCAI serves as a guiding light, navigating the path for AI to foster positive change in societies worldwide
+      button: Learn more
+      url: /about
+      alt: Image alt text
+  - infopic:
       title: Uncover the key challenges in today's AI landscape
       id: infopic
-      description: SCAI aims to examine the pivotal challenges in AI adoption and innovation that are essential for unlocking its full potential
+      description: SCAI gathers AI experts from around the world to identify critical challenges in AI adoption and innovation that are pivotal for unlocking AI's full potential
       button: Learn more
       url: /findings
       image: /images/Temp/Ai_banner.jpg